Xilinx/Vitis-Tutorials/Vitis_HLS/Feature_Tutorials/01-performance-pragma/README.md

    ```

 ### Calculate Performance Target
-Define the throughput goal based on system requirements, For example, to process HD frames at 140 FPS on a 300 MHz clock.
+Define the throughput goal based on system requirements.
+For example, to process HD frames at 140 FPS on a 300 MHz clock.

 - **Frame interval** = 1000 ms ÷ 140 ≈ **7.14 ms**
 - **Cycle budget** = 300 MHz × 7.14 ms ≈ **2,142,857 cycles per frame**

-This meanss the entire kernel must complete within approximately 2.14 million cycles.
+This means the entire kernel must complete within approximately 2.14 million cycles.

 ### Re-architect for Dataflow
 Ensure the design explicitly follows the **Load → Compute → Store** pattern and apply: